How can we help you today?

 • Tools to help: Platforms like Substack, ConvertKit, and Revue allow you to gate content, set up paid subscriptions, and segment your list based on interest.
 You can also integrate AI-assisted writing and segmentation with tools like Beehiv or ConvertKit’s automation features, helping you deliver tailored emails that drive engagement and conversions.

-According to Business Research Insights, the paid newsletter market is expected to keep growing through 2031, and this gives the impression that readers are ready to pay for content they value.
+According to Business Research Insights, the paid newsletter market is expected to keep growing through 2031, and this gives the impression that readers are willing to pay for content they value.
 So, if you’ve got insights worth sharing, now’s a good time to test it.

 12. Create a job board or directory